Pat Schroeder: Publishing industry career

-Schroeder was named president and CEO of the Association of American Publishers in 1997 and served in that post for 11 years.
+Schroeder was named president and CEO of the Association of American Publishers in 1997 and served in the post for 11 years.
 She advocated for stronger copyright laws, supporting the government in Eldred v.
 Ashcroft, and opposing Google's plan to digitize books and post limited content online.
-She also criticized libraries for distributing electronic content without compensation to publishers, writers, and others in the publishing industry, telling The Washington Post, "They aren't rich ... they have mortgages."
+She also criticized libraries for distributing electronic content without compensation to publishers, writers, and others in the publishing industry, telling The Washington Post, "They aren't rich... they have mortgages."
 She was a member of the National Leadership Advisory Group for Braille Literacy, encouraging publishers to make books more accessible to blind people and people with other reading difficulties.
 She also sat on the panel of judges for the PEN / Newman's Own Award.

 Schroeder narrated a children's story, "The House that Went on Strike", which was released as a smartphone app in 2012.
 She wrote about her experience narrating the story and offered her perspective about kids book apps in a July 24, 2012, column in The Huffington Post.
-Additionally, Schroeder and the book were featured in a profile on Wired.
+Additionally, Schroeder and the book were featured in a profile in Wired.

 Later life

-Following her tenure at AAP, Schroeder and her husband relocated to Celebration, Florida, a master-planned community built by the Walt Disney Company.
+After her tenure at AAP, Schroeder and her husband moved to Celebration, Florida, a master-planned community built by the Walt Disney Company.
 She was an acquaintance of former Disney CEO Michael Eisner, who helped facilitate the move.
 In 2010, the city was within the state's 8th congressional district, and Schroeder endorsed Democratic Rep. Alan Grayson for re-election to Congress, citing his stance on women's issues.
 Grayson lost his re-election campaign.
-She subsequently endorsed him again ahead of the 2012 congressional elections.
-Grayson won that re-election campaign.
+She endorsed him again ahead of the 2012 congressional elections and Grayson won the re-election campaign.

 Schroeder sat on the board of the League of Women Voters of Florida.
 She was also a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organization which advocates for democratic reformation of the United Nations.

+Death and burial

 On March 13, 2023, Schroeder died from complications of a stroke at a hospital in Celebration, Florida, at age 82.
-She asked that a brick be made from her cremated remains to hold doors open for other women.
+She once quipped that she wanted a brick to be made from her cremated remains to hold doors open for other women.
+Her remains were interred at the historic Congressional Cemetery in Washington, D.C.